john-b-shaw/xylem/README.md

 Here is a readme prepared by Adam Konkol on November 8, 2021

+For the code to function properly, you will need to also download and unzip the data in the supplement Repository_final.zip.
+This will allow the code to analyze the natural channel networks in addition to creating and analyzing simulations.

 analyze.py: primarily for analysing pial vascular simulations

 geometry.py: legacy code, I never used it